NLWebTester/NLWebTester/README.md

 ## Overview

-NLWebTester leverages the power of large language models (LLMs), specifically Google's Gemini, to understand user requests expressed in natural language and translate them into a series of actions that automate web browsing GUI tasks.
+NLWebTester leverages the power of large language models (LLMs), specifically, Google's Gemini, to understand user requests expressed in natural language and translate them into a series of actions that automate web browsing GUI tasks.

 It utilizes Selenium for browser control and interaction, offering a seamless way to automate complex workflows within a web browser environment.